Quick Start

 Position the Lights

-As the lights were positioned for the default scene, they now feel out of place.
-To move them somewhere them useful, select one in the “Scene Outline” and use the “translation gizmo” handles to drag the light around the 3D scene.
+To move them somewhere useful, select one in the “Scene Outline” and use the “translation gizmo” handles to drag the light around the 3D scene.

 If you don’t have the arrows for translation, you can switch gizmo type using the following keys: